vikstrous/blog/content/posts/tempts-positional.md

 })
 ```

 Notice the use of `NewWorkflowPositional` instead of `NewWorkflow`.
-This is what allows you to introduce Tempts into this code without any breaking changes to the workflow’s API.
+This is what allows you to introduce Tempts into this code without any breaking changes to the workflow's API.

 ## Migrating away from positional arguments with Tempts